 -Had an organ transplant

--Skin irritations, Excema, or Psoriasis near the treated area (rashes, sunburn, acne, etc)
+-Skin irritations, Red flushed skin/Rosacea, Eczema, or Psoriasis on or near the treated area (rashes, sunburn or peeling, severe acne, etc)

 -Sick (cold, flu, etc) You want your immune system strong and healthy for your healing process

 -Heart conditions, Uncontrolled high blood pressure, Poor general health